top of page

 Garrison Cap

-You have to have at least one item of headgear, nobody should be bareheaded outside.
-So the garrison cap was the ideal choice, the helmet will come later.
-There are so many reproductions (many are dog-shit) of, but realistically there are so many originals out there in all sizes.
+You have to have at least one item of headgear since nobody should be bareheaded outside.
+So the garrison cap is the ideal choice; the helmet will come later.
+There are so many reproductions (many are dog-shit) of caps, but realistically there are so many originals out there in all sizes.
 Unless if you head is the size of a beach ball then there is almost no reason not to buy an original.
-Check EBay and militaria fairs.
-You may need to replace the piping around the edge, but that is hardly difficult.
-By the way, basic sewing is fairly useful in this hobby.
-The piping has to be light blue, this signifies the infantry, you can get original un-piped examples, or even purchase an original that has alternative piping on it and removed it.
-I recently took the piping from an old moth eaten cap and put it on an lovely condition original engineers piped cap that was really cheap was nobody really needs engineers piping, so it kept the price down!
-Simply adjustments like these can save a lot of money and give you some stunning kit.
+Check eBay and militaria fairs (You may need to replace the piping around the edge, but that is hardly difficult.
+By the way, basic sewing is fairly useful in this hobby).
+The piping must be light blue as this signifies the infantry.
+You can get original un-piped examples, or even purchase an original that has alternative piping on it and just remove it.
+I recently took the piping from an old moth-eaten cap and put it on an lovely condition original engineers piped cap that was really cheap because nobody really needs engineers piping, and that kept the price down!
+Simple adjustments like these can save a lot of money and give you some stunning kit.
 The piping can also be purchased on its own for a few pounds and sewing really isn't that hard!
-After all every Trooper would have had to sew their own unit patches on, cap patches on, rank insignia on... so its good practice... also a fairly handy life skill to have.
+After all every Trooper would have had to sew up rips and tears, their own unit patches, cap patches, rank insignia... so it's good practice... also a fairly handy life skill to have.

 2 - Original caps are really easy to find in sizes that will be too small.
 Unless you are tiny, anything under a 7 is no good.
 SO DO NOT BUY IT.